OpenFn/docs/docs/tutorials/http-to-googlesheets.md

 4. Choose your [Trigger](../build/triggers.md)
 5. Edit your first [Step](../build/steps/steps.md)

-## Getting data from JSONPlaceholder
+## 2. Configure your first Step to get data from the REST API

 [JSONPlaceholder](https://jsonplaceholder.typicode.com/users) provides a free fake API for testing and prototyping.
 We will be using the